brobert83/crypto/README.md

 # General notes

 - The specification is [here](docs/Crypto_v1.0.md).
-- Java 8 will be used
+- Java 8 is used
-- The solution will be written using a ATDD approach.
+- The solution is written using a ATDD + TDD approach.
 - I have kept a journal as I wrote the code, it is [here](docs/CommitJournal.md)

 ## Design Decisions